raspberrypilearning/pixel-art/en/step_7.md

 Did you find it annoying that you couldn't change a pixel colour back to white if you made a mistake?
 Let's fix that by creating a colour palette so that you can click on a colour to change the pen.

-+ Add the following code at the bottom of your `style.css` file to create a pen style:
++ Add this code at the bottom of your `style.css` file to create a pen style:

 ![screenshot](images/pixel-art-pen.png)